 The Broadcast Library has been completed in the Yokohama Joho Bunka Center in the Kannai area of Yokohama.
 It was open to the public on Saturday, October 14, 2000.

-The library features a Console hall where visitors can enjoy TV and radio programs and commercials; an Exhibition hall that offers hands-on opportunities to experience the excitement of broadcasting; and an Event hall for screening of TV programs and staging of open seminars, and for a special exhibition on broadcasting.
+The library features the Console Hall where visitors can enjoy TV and radio programs and commercials; the Exhibition Hall which offers hands-on opportunities to experience the excitement of broadcasting; and the Event Hall for screening of TV programs and staging of open seminars and for a special exhibition on broadcasting.

 A joint venture of Japan's broadcasters

-The Broadcast Programming Center of Japan (BPCJ) is a nonprofit organization established in March 1968 jointly by Japan's broadcasters.
-Its purpose is to ensure the healthy development of the Japanese broadcasting.
+The Broadcast Programming Center of Japan (BPCJ) is a nonprofit organization established jointly by Japan's broadcasters in March 1968.
+Its purpose is to ensure the healthy development of the Japanese broadcasting industry.